TomorrowWontExist/MintingStationDApp/README.md

 git init

-if it prompts questions, press enter through the end.

 git remote add origin https://github.com/<username>/<repository>
 git remote -v
 npm run deploy // This runs the App and launches your DApp onto the github hosted Domain